By M. Marie Maxwell

 As an archive for federal agencies, we don’t tend to process too many personal papers, if any.
-One of the exceptions is that of the Papers of Hans Paul Caemmerer, compiled 1922 – 1954 (ARC 4723842), documenting the period ca. 1777 – 1954.
+One of the exceptions is that of the Office Files of Hans Paul Caemmerer, ca. 1924 – 1954, (ARC 4723842), documenting the period ca. 1777 – 1954.
 H. Paul Caemmerer (1884-1962), also known as H.P.
 Caemmerer served as the Secretary for the Commission of Fine Arts from 1922-1954.
 Though a majority of the files concern his book “The Life of Pierre Charles L’Enfant” which is related to the work of the Commission, there is a fair amount of material in the series reflecting a life mixing the public and private.
 The file labeled “Income Tax” reflects this.

 The papers of this Secretary of the Commission of Fine Arts are different from other agency heads who have papers or office files.
 Typically a director or secretary’s papers strictly reflect the business of the agency.
 They typically will have memorandums and other correspondence regarding policies and projects.
 This series is different.
 From processing the Papers of Hans Paul Caemmerer, I know where he went to church, where he lived, where he shopped, and with what charities he was involved.